 Gartner, Magic Quadrant for Unified Endpoint Management, August 11, 2020.

 Since the end of last month, the auto-update feature, which allows the client to install the latest updates automatically has been added to the Remote Desktop (MSRDC) client.
-This leaves you as IT administrator in a better position to make sure your end-users are consistently updating their client during logoff or at the close of the WVD client as the final action.
+This leaves you as IT administrator in a better position to make sure your end-users are consistently updating their client during logoff or at the close of the AVD client as the final action.

 Note: The auto-update functionality only works with the per-user (Windows User Profile) installation of the MSRDC client – as it requires rights to do the upgrade.

 With the new Screen Capture Protection feature in public preview, customers can easily block the creation of screenshots of the virtual desktop session.
-For example, if you want to protect all the data from going out of the consolidated virtual desktop session, this feature is definitely something you’d like to add on top of your Conditional Access and Azure MFA rules to enhance the data protection level of your Desktops in the Cloud – as part of Windows Virtual Desktop.
+For example, if you want to protect all the data from going out of the consolidated virtual desktop session, this feature is definitely something you’d like to add on top of your Conditional Access and Azure MFA rules to enhance the data protection level of your Desktops in the Cloud – as part of Azure Virtual Desktop.
 See below an example for it works, the desktop session that is completely black is where the Screen Capture Protection feature has been enabled.
 The feature also works when your desktop session is shared via Teams screen-sharing.

 To enable the Screen Capture Protection feature, which I’m explaining here – you only have to run the command below to add the designated registry key to enable the feature – in your image.
 More info can be found here on Microsoft Docs.